bmellink/IBusBM/README.md

 Servo myservo2;  // create servo object to control a servo

 void setup() {
-  IBus.begin(Serial);    // iBUS object connected to serial0 RX/RX0
+  IBus.begin(Serial);    // iBUS object connected to serial0 RX pin
   myservo1.attach(8);     // attaches the servo on pin 8 to the servo1 object
   myservo2.attach(9);     // attaches the servo on pin 9 to the servo2 object
 }